Premier League clubs to discuss options

 "We are going to have to find a way.
 We knew when we started the season this [Covid problems] could be a possibility and I am sure there was a Plan A, B and C.

-"We have the AFCON [Africa Cup of Nations] as well, we know the date of the World Cup coming, so we need a flexible calendar now because this world is not the world we used to live in a few years ago.
+"We have the AFCON [African Cup of Nations] as well, we know the date of the World Cup coming, so we need a flexible calendar now because this world is not the world we used to live in a few years ago.
 We need clarity."

+Meanwhile Manchester City cancelled manager Pep Guardiola's press conference to look ahead to his side's trip to Newcastle United.

+The City boss was due to speak to the media on Friday (12:30 GMT) to preview Sunday's game.

 The Premier League said on Thursday it intends to carry on playing matches as long as it is safe to do so.

-The meeting itself will not purely be centred around matches being called off.
+The meeting itself will not purely be centred around matches being called off and whether there is a break or not.
 There are also issues around re-arranging the games that have already been postponed.

-In addition, there are concerns over player release for next month's African Cup of Nations and the January World Cup qualifiers that cover every continent, other than Europe.
+In addition, there are concerns over player release for next month's African Cup of Nations and the January World Cup qualifiers that cover every continent other than Europe.

-The release of the Nations League fixtures by Uefa on Friday underlined the issues over the match calendar.
+The release of the Nations League fixtures by Uefa on Friday underlined the issues surrounding the crowded match calendar.

 England play their first game in Hungary on 4 June, one week after the Champions League final on 28 May, which itself is a week after the final round of Premier League fixtures on 22 May.